awsr/PS-StreamXRef/docs/Clear-XRefLookupData.md

 ```

 ### -DaysToKeep
-Specifies the number of days to keep when using the `Video` Parameter.
-If used without `Video` it will have no effect.
+Specifies the number of days to keep when using the `Clip` and `Video` parameters.
+If used without at least one of these it will have no effect.
+(Recommended max value: 60)

 ```yaml
 Type: Int32